JamPaul97/JP.Toolbox.CSharp.Typescript/README.md

 # Typescript
 A tool for (transpiling, converting)  C# Classes, Interfaces, Enums to Typescript

+### DISCLAIMER
+This is a personal, in development project.
+It is not recommended to use this in any application.
 ## Usage
 ```csharp
 var convereter = new Converter(outputDirectory);